async-aws/aws/docs/compare.md

 Read more about [presign feature](/features/presign.md).

-## Developer eXperience
+## Developer experience

+Have you ever got an error like this when using the official AWS PHP SDK?

-Ever get the error `PHP Fatal error: Missing required client configuration
+> PHP Fatal error: Missing required client configuration options: version: (string)

-options: version: (string)` in official AWS PHP SDK, and dig into documentation to blindly copy/paste `['version' => '2006-03-01']`?
-AsyncAws saved you from this complexity and use the right version for you.
+The solution is to dig into the documentation and blindly copy the version in the examples...
+AsyncAws will pick the correct version of the API for you.
+No need to worry about that.

-AsyncAws also provides real classes with documented getter and methods, while the official AWS PHP SDK uses magic methods and undocumented array accessor.
+AsyncAws also provides real classes with documented getters and methods, while the official AWS PHP SDK uses magic methods and undocumented array accessor.

 | AWS PHP SDK | AsyncAws |